ansible-community/ara/doc/source/faq.rst

 install and configure.
 It does not require any changes to your setup or workflow, it adds itself in transparently and seamlessly.

+For more information regarding the core values and the scope for the ARA project, refer to the project :ref:`manifesto <manifesto>`.

 .. _Ansible Tower: https://www.ansible.com/tower
 .. _Semaphore: https://github.com/ansible-semaphore/semaphore
 .. _Rundeck: http://rundeck.org/plugins/ansible/2016/03/11/ansible-plugin.html